nitzanpap/skill-bridge/backend/README.md

 ## Features

 - Serves custom-trained spaCy NER models via REST API
+- Semantic matching of skills using sentence-transformers
+- Match scoring between resume and job requirements
 - Built with FastAPI for speed and modern tooling
 - Clean architecture principles for maintainability
 - Docker support for easy deployment